 1) Picpus Cemetery

 This bucolic setting (pictured above) is Paris’ only private cemetery.
 It holds the tomb of the Marquis de Lafayette.
-A US flag always flies over this hero of the American Revolution.
-It also contains the remains of victims of the Reign of Terror who were guillotined in 1794.
+A US flag always flies over this hero of the American Revolution, courtesy of the Daughters of the American Revolution.
+The cemetery also contains the remains of victims of the Reign of Terror who were guillotined in 1794.
 Rows of manicured rose gardens leading to a simple stone commemorating those who died create a poignant tableau.
 (Thanks to one of our readers, Barbara, for suggesting this site.)

 2) Musee des Plans Reliefs (The Relief Map Museum at Les Invalides)